 Often too, things change drastically when taken internally vs externally.
 Retinol is a powerful anti-ageing ingredient, but its close sibling isotretinoin – an oral medication – is used to severely reduce oil production in cystic acne patients.
-One ingredient, two results.
+One base ‘ingredient’, two very different results.

 It’s worth mentioning that while the list above contains some contenders for supplement-worthy ingredients you might find on the labels, whether that’s what you find inside the pills is another story.

 You also run the risk of taking in other less desirable ingredients like fillers and herbs that could affect medication.
 These ingredients bulk up the pills cheaply and could do more harm than good.

 ConsumerLab offers a place to read more about what’s actually inside the pills versus on their packaging, and whether that stuff is even doing what it says it does.

 How skin supplements seem so good: research, marketing and the consumer experience